-How long someone spends in their home before selling will be a lifestyle choice.
-For some, it’s all part of the “five-year plan” to purchase a home and live in it until they’ve outgrown it, and then sell it to pay for a larger one.
+Before selling, how long someone spends in their home will be a lifestyle choice.
+For some, it’s all part of the “five-year plan” to purchase a home, live in it until they’ve outgrown it, and then sell it to pay for a larger one.
 For others, it’s part of a retirement plan to fix it up and sell immediately.
 Then some must sell for unexpected reasons.
 Whatever the reason might be, there is an ideal time to sell.

 When is it time to sell your home?When is it time to sell your home?

 The tipping point at which owning a home becomes more financially viable than renting is 5.6 years.
-It fits with the “five-year rule,” but at this point, you’re probably only breaking even.
-Also, a true break-even point isn’t merely what you originally paid for the home.
+It fits with the “five-year rule,” but you’re probably only breaking even.
+Also, an actual break-even point isn’t merely what you originally paid for the home.
 It also includes the costs associated with buying and owning, the closing costs when you sell, and the listing agent’s commission.
-Because every neighborhood and building is different, you’ll need to break the numbers down to see what your true break-even point is.
+Because every neighborhood and building is different, you’ll need to break the numbers down to see your true break-even point.
 Then decide how much longer to wait to make a decent profit.
 Start by:

-- Adding up the total costs of your home purchase – original purchase price plus closing costs.
+- Add up the total home purchase costs – original purchase price plus closing costs.

-- Calculate the costs of owning your home – maintenance, repairs, and any renovations.
+- Calculate the costs of owning your home – maintenance, repairs, and renovations.